 Finally, Moyers interviewed writer Susan Sontag about the gap between the images and the realities of war.
 The author of several novels, including the National Book Award-winning IN AMERICA, and many works of non-fiction including AGAINST INTERPRETATION, ON PHOTOGRAPHY AND ILLNESS AS METAPHOR, her books are translated into 32 languages.
 In her most recent book, REGARDING THE PAIN OF OTHERS, Sontag explores how we can have compassion for others we do not know, the power of images, of photographs and memory, and the persistence of war.
-You can access the original Web page for this program at the archived NOW with Bill Moyers website.

 Watch a Clip